 For those who are interested in a career that is related to law enforcement but who do not want to become law enforcement officers or attorneys, a career in forensic science may be just the answer.
 Forensic scientists in Minnesota (MN) help law enforcement and those in the private sector, like defense attorneys, to retrieve and analyze evidence related to many different types of crimes.
 In order to pursue this career, students should start by studying biology and chemistry, and potentially earning a degree from a forensic science program.

 There are a few options for studying forensic science in Minnesota today, and more options will likely become available in the near future as demand for forensic professionals grows.
-Nationwide, job opportunities for forensic science technicians are expected to grow by 27 percent from 2014 to 2024, which means occupational demand is stronger than the average for all careers (7%), and this occupational demand can help to fuel program development.
+Nationwide, according to the Bureau of Labor Statistics job opportunities for forensic science technicians are expected to grow by 17 percent from 2016 to 2026, which means occupational demand is stronger than the average for all careers (7 percent), and this occupational demand can help to fuel program development (BLS 2017).